 If you would have paid attention and stopped yelling at me.

-I was interviewing someone, I'm sorry.
+I was interviewing someone.

-Um but anyway, uh good to hear you both.
+But anyway, good to hear you both.

-You know, there's a lot of news actually on the whole Russia gate front today.
+You know, there's a lot of news, actually, on the whole Russia Gate front today.

 Let me give a few headlines.